informagi/mmead/README.md

 [Radboud Entity Linker (REL)](https://github.com/informargi/rel) are provided.
 Code to easily work with this data is available.

 ## How to use
+MMEAD provides an API to easily use the data we provide.

+### Entity Links
 If you load a class that uses the entity links, the data is automatically downloaded the first time you use it.
 The following code will load the entity links for the MSMARCO v1 passage collection:
 ```Python3